john-blanton-jr/gitlab_2_github/README.md

 Before running the script, replace `gitlab_username` and `github_username` with your respective GitLab and GitHub usernames.
 Also, populate the `projects` array with the URLs of the GitLab projects you want to migrate.

-### Conclusion

-This script provides a seamless way to migrate your projects from GitLab to GitHub, archiving them on GitLab after successful migration.
-It showcases the ability to automate repetitive tasks using Bash scripting, making the migration process efficient and error-free.